Importance of Cashflow

 Cash flow in business determines the movement of money in and out of business.
-It acts as an informative tool for business personals like managers, creditors and investors.
-Cash flow accounting helps in notifying the company on factors such as liquidity, solvency, it’s value and market position.
-Thus, a company needs to maintain a positive cash flow in order to fulfill various financial commitments.
+It acts as an informative tool for business personals like managers, creditors, and investors.
+Cash flow accounting helps in notifying the company on factors such as liquidity, solvency, its value, and market position.
+Thus, a company needs to maintain a positive cash flow to fulfill various financial commitments.

-A business requires to prepare cash flow in order to:
+A business requires preparing the cash flow in order to:

 1. Give prior intimation on any shortfalls in cash balances